2024-25 Catalog

 BS degrees are offered in the following areas:

-When a student declares a major they are assigned a major advisor from that department or program's faculty.
+When a student declares a major they are reassigned from a first-year advisor to a major advisor from that department or program's faculty.
 The major advisor assists students with course selection, research opportunities, internship selection, and other areas of professional development.
 In all cases, the final responsibility for meeting both major and non-major requirements rests with the student.

 Special interdisciplinary majors